Boltfox/PulsarTutorialJan2020/README.md

 You can mount directories with the **-v** tag, e.g.
 ```
-docker run --rm -ti -v /home/batman/work/non_detections/:<path within image> ...
+docker run --rm -ti -v /home/batman/work/non_detections/:<path within container> ...
 ```
-The **path within image** can be whatever you like.
+The **path within container** can be whatever you like.
 However, it is often convenient to use the directory structure as it is in the file system.
 That way your code will not freak out if it depends on the file system's directory structure.
 This can also help you realizing where you are working.